Explainer: When and how will COVID-19 vaccines become available?

 WHEN WILL A VACCINE BE AVAILABLE IN OTHER COUNTRIES?

-Britain could start a roll-out of the Pfizer-BioNTech vaccine this month.
+Britain will start a roll-out of the Pfizer-BioNTech vaccine this month.
 The country had ordered 40 million doses - enough for just under a third of the population.

 Older care home residents and their carers will be the highest priority to receive the vaccine, followed by those over 80 years of age and frontline health workers.